Yuhui246/justiceblog/index.md

 # Mapping Natural Disasters

+“Nature is very powerful, bringing us happiness as well as misfortune.”

 ## Previous Mapping Efforts

 There are two main directions of exploration for mapping projects about global natural disasters.
 One is a natural disaster map as **a historical event map**, and the other is a natural disaster map as **a warning map**.